8 Wedding Ceremony Scripts to Borrow & Printables

 Partner B: “I, [NAME], take you, [NAME], to be my [husband, wife].
 I promise to be faithful to you, in good times and in bad, in sickness and in health, to love you and to honor you all the days of my life.”

-Blessing and Giving of Rings
+Blessing and giving of rings

 Priest: “Bless, O Lord, these rings which we bless in your name. so that those who wear them may remain entirely faithful to each other, abide in peace and in your will, and live always in mutual charity.
 Through Christ our Lord.”